sg-s/xolotl/docs/tutorials/first-neuron.md

 ### Implementing this in xolotl

-Note that this description of a neuron imposes a natural heirarchy to the things in our model: the soma *contains* various populations of ion channels.
+Note that this description of a neuron imposes a natural hierarchy to the things in our model: the soma *contains* various populations of ion channels.
 We will create a model in xolotl that looks like this:

 ![](../images/neuron-xolotl.png)

 See that the `compartment` object contains the three populations of ion channels, just like in our description of the neuron?

 To set up this model, the first thing we will do is create a new xolotl object: